 Visual Design, Which the Implementation Matches:

-We have achieved 95% of people who said it was easy to book a ride in their surveys, despite the unusual interaction due to the current limitations, and we strive to get it higher still over time.
+We achieved 95% of people who said it was easy to book a ride in their surveys, despite the unusual interaction due to the current limitations, and we strive to get it higher still over time.